 Is Heartgard Safe for Dogs?

-Are there any Side Effects?
+Are There Any Side Effects?

-Is there a Generic Alternative?
+Is there an Alternative?

 Heartgard Plus vs NuHeart

-Heartgard vs ValuHeart Plus
+Heartgard Plus vs ValuHeart Plus

 Heartgard Plus vs Trifexis